FBemf/corkboard/README.md

         Each line holds a valid set of credentials.
   -db-path string
-        Path to the sqlite db. (default "./notes.db") -migrate
+        Path to the sqlite db. (default "./notes.db") -note-expiry int
-        Run schema and all migrations upon database, then exit.
-  -note-expiry int
         Notes which have not been viewed in this many days will be deleted.
         If set to zero, notes never expire. (default 7)